Science & Math

 My education experiences are not limited to the classroom.
 An indirect benefit of my years of science research has been the opportunity to travel to many different countries and environments and to work and communicate with a wide variety of people.

-I am currently employed as the Education Director at the Environment and Sustainable Development Research Centre (ESDRC) at the University of New Brunswick, where I am responsible for the development and delivery of materials for and approaches to environmental education and community capacity building.
-As a result, I work closely with two community-based watershed groups—the Fredericton Area Watersheds Association (FAWA) and the Canaan-Washademoak Watershed Association (CWWA).
+Before relocating to Vancouver Island, I was the Education Director at the (sadly, now defunct) Environment and Sustainable Development Research Centre (ESDRC) at the University of New Brunswick where I was responsible for the development and delivery of materials for and approaches to environmental education and community capacity building.
+In this role I worked closely with two community-based watershed groups—the Fredericton Area Watersheds Association (FAWA) and the Canaan-Washademoak Watershed Association (CWWA).
 Both these organizations help promote awareness and stewardship of local ecological habitats.
-Due to the small, but enthusiastic, number of staff at ESDRC, my roles have been many: science consultant, graphic designer, author, film-maker, educator, team-member, and mediator.
+Due to the small, but enthusiastic, number of staff at ESDRC, my roles were many: science consultant, graphic designer, author, film-maker, educator, team-member, and mediator.

-Examples of my early projects are provided here (FAWA) and here (CWWA).
+Examples of my community projects are provided here (ESDRC press kit), here (presentation of FAWA's "CityScapes" and schoolyard habitat initiatives to New Brunswick School District 18), and here (CWWA video documentary).
 A blog entry detailing the creation of audio-visual resources for CWWA is also available.